Zillow Instant Offers: Why It Shut Down for Good

 Zillow Instant Offers was the earlier name for Zillow Offers, Zillow’s iBuying program.
 Homeowners listing on Zillow could sell their home directly to Zillow for cash if their property qualified.

 How it worked: Zillow made cash offers on homes, aiming for a fast and hassle-free sale.
-Zillow would provide home sellers with an initial cash offer within 48 hours, often based on the Zestimate.
+Within 48 hours, Zillow would offer home sellers an initial cash offer, often based on the Zestimate.
 Interested sellers would schedule an in-person home inspection.
-Then, they’d receive a final cash offer that they could accept or decline with no penalty.
+Then, they’d receive a final cash offer that they could accept or decline without penalty.

-Zillow Offers allowed homeowners to sell fast and for all-cash, similar to other iBuyers like Offerpad and Opendoor.
-But Zillow Offers service fees were often higher, especially combined with potential repair costs.
+Zillow Offers allowed homeowners to sell fast and for all cash, similar to other iBuyers like Offerpad and Opendoor.
+However, Zillow Offers service fees were often higher, especially when combined with potential repair costs.

 Why did Zillow Instant Offers shut down?